Farrer & Co: Clientele

 The firm converted to a limited liability partnership (LLP) in 2006 and now employs around 400 people, including 77 partners.

+Recognition

+Farrer & Co is recognised by independent legal directories, including Chambers & Partners and The Legal 500, for its work across a range of practice areas.

+The firm was included in The Times Best Law Firms 2025 list, which highlights leading law firms in England and Wales across key practice areas.

+It was also listed among the Top 75 employers in the 2025 Social Mobility Employer Index, published by the Social Mobility Foundation, which assesses organisations’ efforts to improve socio-economic diversity.

 Controversy

-The company were used by Rupert Murdoch's News International during the News International phone hacking scandal.
+The company was used by Rupert Murdoch's News International during the News International phone hacking scandal.
 Farrer's partner, Ben Beabey, left in 2011 to join News International.
 In 2012, Julian Pike, head of Farrer's Reputation Management practice, told a House of Commons Home Affairs Select Committee that he had advised News International to carry out surveillance of the phone-hacking victims' lawyers, Charlotte Harris and Mark Lewis.
 News International has since admitted that the surveillance was "deeply inappropriate".

 In 2017, Pike was cleared of any wrongdoing by the Solicitors Disciplinary Tribunal.

-The company was named in the Panama Papers.
+The firm was named in the Panama Papers.